Skip to main content

 5. MK-677 ∞ An oral growth hormone secretagogue that stimulates growth hormone release.

-The cardiovascular effects of and its stimulating peptides are multifaceted.
+The cardiovascular effects of growth hormone and its stimulating peptides are multifaceted.
 Growth hormone plays a role in cardiac muscle function and vascular health.
 While supraphysiological levels can have adverse effects, restoring growth hormone to optimal physiological ranges through peptide therapy may support metabolic health, which indirectly benefits the cardiovascular system.

 Common Hormonal Therapy Agents and Their Primary Actions